rehierl/node-tree-outliner/3-1-0-design-2.md

 A consequence of the states a section has is, that definitions only need to tell an algorithm, with which node a section begins and with which node it ends.
 Because of that, a section is a subsequence of the corresponding node sequence.
 Consequently, a section is a sequence of strictly subsequent nodes.

-That is, a section has no gaps in between its nodes.
+Put differently, a section has no gaps in between its nodes.
+That is, any subsequent node in between a section's first and last node is in relationship with the corresponding section.

-However, this clarification requires that all the nodes are being associated with their sections while they are being entered.
-That is, because exit events are executed in reverse order.

-Consequently, sections can not accurately represent the contents of an ordered node tree, if nodes would have to be associated while they are being exited.
-That is, because these sections could contain nodes in an order that is in conflict with the order of the node tree.

 **CLARIFICATION**
 The very first node of a section is not necessarily strictly subsequent to its